Free GreenNet Support & Training for members

 This page is for GreenNet users who need a little extra help from the GreenNet Support team to tackle their computing troubles via a remote connection.
 We may also know a friendly consultant in your area who can visit, but this way can be very quick indeed.
 This is part of our continuing commitment to solve issues related to your GreenNet service quickly and efficiently and take the pressure off you.

 If you have come across this page through the website and think you may need a remote support session to solve a computer problem then please call the GreenNet Support line on 020 7065 0942 during 9.30-5.30 Mon-Fri.
 We will then provide you with further instructions to use the software below and temporarily take control of your desktop.
 This method of support is included in your GreenNet membership for issues related to GreenNet.
 See below for pricing when resolving other issues.

-We are intending to trial TeamViewer as a replacement for Logmein when time permits.
+We are trialling TeamViewer as a replacement for Logmein.
 To get started with this, please download and run the appropriate "QuickSupport" program for

 Cost of GreenNet Remote Support for non-GreenNet related issues

 Non-GreenNet related issues: £30+VAT (£36 inc. VAT) per half hour.
 This is also available to non-members at our discretion.

 A non-GreenNet related issue includes any software problems such as web browser, office software or operating systems on Windows XP, Vista or Mac OS X as well as printer set-up, system updating and general maintenance.
 GreenNet support cannot guarantee that issues in this category will be resolved, but we can agree a 'no fix no fee' basis for this service when you contact us.